-The smallest positive $d$ such that $f_{(d)}\neq 0$ is called the {\it principle degree} of $f$.
-The asymptotic distribution of $X_n(H, W)$ depends on the principle degree of $f$ and the geometry of the subgraphs which appear in its decomposition.
+The smallest positive $d$ such that $f_{(d)}\neq 0$ is called the {\it principal degree} of $f$.
+The asymptotic distribution of $X_n(H, W)$ depends on the principal degree of $f$ and the geometry of the subgraphs which appear in its decomposition.